ucsb-cs32/s21/_lab/lab01.md

 -   read and understand  C++ code to read input from a CSV file
 - 	read and understand  C++ code representing county demographic data
-- 	extend an exisiting C++ class to support additional data and methods
+- 	extend an exisiting C++ class to support additional data and methods (including modifying related code to read in data)
 -   be able to run provided test cases and understand the output to confirm code modifications work